A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 Modern physical chemistry is a branch of chemistry that uses principles of quantum mechanics, thermodynamics, and kinetics to understand the behavior of matter at the molecular level.
-It is a vast and rapidly growing field that has applications in many areas of science, including chemistry, materials science, biology, and medicine.
+It is a vast and rapidly growing field with applications in many areas of science, including chemistry, materials science, biology, and medicine.

 Basic Concepts